kyma-project/kyma/components/eventing-controller/README.md

     make manifests
     ```

 - Add the necessary changes manually in the sample CustomResources after updating fields for an existing CustomResourceDefinition inside the folder `config/samples/`.
-E.g. for subscriptions update the fields manually in `config/samples/eventing_v1alpha1_subscriptioncomponents/eventing-controller/config/crd/bases/eventing.kyma-project.io_subscriptions.yaml.yaml`
+For example, for subscriptions, update the fields manually in `config/samples/eventing_v1alpha1_subscriptioncomponents/eventing-controller/config/crd/bases/eventing.kyma-project.io_subscriptions.yaml.yaml`

 ### Set up the environment